-Handicap spaces are marked with D.O.T. approved signs and enforced by Law Enforcement and Haywood Community College Security.
+Handicap spaces are marked with D.O.T. approved signs and are enforced by Law Enforcement as well as Haywood Community College Security.

-A state handicapped parking violation issued by our Campus SRO (School Resource Officer) can cost up to \$250.00 and requires a court appearance.
+A state handicapped parking violation issued by our Campus SRO can cost up to \$250.00 and requires a court appearance.